Lord Flea: Career

 Members of the Calypsonians assumed colorful stage-names.
-Besides Lord Flea himself, the band adopted such memorable pseudonyms as Count Slick, Count Spoon, and Prince Charles.
+Besides Lord Flea himself, the band adopted memorable pseudonyms such as Count Slick, Count Spoon, and Prince Charles.
 The Calypsonians' bassist was called Fish Ray — an early exponent of the "walking bass" technique.

 Lord Flea and his Calypsonians appeared in the edition of 11 February 1957 of Life magazine, in an article entitled "U.S. Tourists Rush to the Caribbean".
 The piece contained a photograph of Lord Flea performing at the Jamaican Room.
 Fellow bandmate Pork Chops can be seen in the picture alongside Flea, with the Calypsonians' bongo-player sat high upon a large barrel.

 That year also saw the band featured in more musically-orientated US magazines such as Hep Cat's Review and Calypso, as well as the UK's first issue of Calypso Star.

 On 9 February 1957 Lord Flea & His Calypsonians appeared on The Perry Como Show where they performed "Shake Shake Sonora" and "Where Did The Naughty Little Flea Go?"

 Little Flea's version of "Shake Shake Sonora" (later to be covered by Harry Belafonte) was reviewed in February 1957 by Billboard, which stated that: "Flea has a dynamic drive.." and that the single "could put many to shame."
 The review also added that Lord Flea & His Calypsonians produced "attention-grabbing sides [which] can stir action at all levels."